 Example: A consumer wishing to withdraw funds from a mobile money wallet would transfer them to a mobile money agent, who would then provide cash to that consumer.
 (The mobile money agent receives the funds into a MasterCard or Maestro card account associated with the agent’s mobile money wallet.)

 A Sender may be a consumer, business, government, or non-government organization while the Recipient is a consumer.
 An Originating Institution (OI) acts on behalf of the Sender to send funds to a Recipient holding an account at a Receiving Institution (RI).
 MoneySend may not be used to replace card acceptance for the purchase of goods and services.

 Financial institutions offering MoneySend money transfer services engage in two transactions to accommodate the money transfer between the Sender and the Recipient: a funding transaction and a payment transaction.

 MasterCard provides a Funding transaction to move money from the sender (customer) to the Originating Institution (the financial institution providing the money transfer service); that transaction can be initiated through the MoneySend API.

-- If the Sender provides a MasterCard card to fund the transaction, the transaction can be processed using a MasterCard MoneySend Funding Transaction leveraging the MasterCard Worldwide Network.
+- If the Sender provides a MasterCard card to fund the transaction, the transaction can be processed using a MoneySend Funding Transaction leveraging the MasterCard Worldwide Network.